Plan a Meeting

 Spacious and airy Civic Plaza, cutting-edge security procedures, and local food options have solidified Indianapolis International Airport's top spot on Airport Council International's list of top North American airports for a stunning twelfth year in a row.

-You've heard about the beer scene in city's like Grand Rapids, Ashville, and Denver.
-But, did you know Indy's own Sun King Brewery brought home more medals than any single brewery in the nation at the 2020 Great American Beer Festival?
-In total, Indiana breweries brought home ten medals.
-Indy's beer scene is thriving leading USA Today readers to vote Indy as a Top Five Beer City in the country.
+You've heard about the beer scene in cities like Grand Rapids, Asheville, and Denver.
+Indy's beer scene is thriving leading USA Today readers to vote Indy as a Top Ten Beer City in the country.
 Start your journey with the Indy Craft Pass and check in at the breweries, distilleries, and wineries that put the city on the map.

 Hands-on learning and an immense collection of artifacts, coupled with sheer scale, puts The Children's Museum of Indianapolis in the top spot for readers of USA Today.